django-oscar/django-oscar/README.md

     mkdir oscar
 	cd oscar
     mkvirtualenv --no-site-packages oscar

 After checking out your fork, install all dependencies:
 	workon oscar
 	pip install -r requirements.txt

+Create a `local_settings.py` file which contains details of your local database that you want to use for development.
+Be sure to create two databases: one for development and one for running the unit tests (prefix `test_` on the normal db name).

+## Developing

+The database can be created in the normal way
+    ./manage.py syncdb

+There is a shortcut script for dropping all of oscar's apps and rerunning `syncdb`
+    ./reset_oscar_tables.sh

+Run tests using:
+    ./manage.py test oscar

+You can also use the functionality from (https://github.com/garethr/django-test-extensions/) which is one of the installed app